Daytron/cluster-bird-formation-sim/README.md

 ### Usage ###
+    python birds_sim.py
+Ignore the console and go straight to the frame window.
 Click on the canvas to spawn a bird.
+Continue clicking to produce more, up to 8 birds.
+<br><br>
-Continue clicking to produce more up to 8 birds.
-Birds will follow the "leader" and create a V formation as the default form.
+Birds will follow the "leader" and create a V formation as default.
 You can also change the formation in mid-air as you wish by clicking the 'Circle Formation' button.
-Feel free to adjust the radius of the circle formation or the distance between birds in V formation.
+Feel free to adjust the radius of the circle formation or the distance between birds in V formation using the corresponding buttons.

 ###Contribution###
-Feel free to fork the project and apply changes on your own repo but please don't send me any pull request.
+Feel free to fork the project and apply changes on your own repo but I am not accepting any pull request at the moment.
+Thank you.

 ### License and Copyright ###
 This package is Copyright (c) Ryan Gilera 2014 and is licensed under the MIT license.
-See license for more details.
+See [license](https://github.com/Daytron/cluster-bird-formation-sim/blob/master/LICENSE) for more details.